gilles-gardet/langchain4j-demo/README.md

 > To run the project with the OpenAI LLM, you need to set the `OPENAI_API_KEY` environment variable with the content of
 > your OpenAI API key.
 > You will also need to set `GITHUB_PERSONAL_ACCESS_TOKEN` with a GitHub Personal Access Token (PAT) to interact with
-> the GitHub LCM server.
+> the GitHub MCP server.

 If needed you can also do a `mvn compile -DskipTests` before to re-compile the project.
 A chat window should be available at **localhost:8080** (client) and the MCP server at **localhost:8081**.